 Citation: | PANG S Y, HUANG X. Artistic Features of Jiangnan Gardens During the Mid-16th Century as Reflected in the Picture of a Famous Garden in Jinchang[J].
-Landscape Architecture, 2025, 32(5): 1-8. |
+Landscape Architecture, 2025, 32(5): 133-140. |

-The comparison of Xu Feng’s garden with other Jiangnan gardens from the mid-16th century and its surrounding periods reveals two major trends in the transformation of garden making since the Jiajing period: The application of standardized techniques in rock-piling and water management, and the functional shift of plants and buildings.
-The application of standardized techniques in rock-piling and water management reflects the gradual maturation of garden making art after the mid-16th century.
-It indicates that, after a long period of exploration, garden makers in the Jiangnan region gradually established a set of commonly accepted and widely used design paradigms.
-As a representative of the symbolic landscape-making techniques of that time, the combination of the Five Old Men Peaks and the square pond reveals the convergence of garden makers’ aesthetic concepts within a specific historical period.
+The comparison of Xu Feng’s Garden with other Jiangnan gardens in the mid-16th century and its surrounding periods reveals the major trends in the transformation of garden making since the Jiajing period.
+The application of standardized techniques in rockery construction and waterscape design reflects the gradual maturation of garden making after the mid-16th century, indicating that garden designers had gradually established a widely recognized and used design paradigm after long-term exploration.
+As a representative of the design paradigm at that time, the combination of the Five Old Men Peaks and square pool reveals the convergence of garden designers’ aesthetic concepts within a specific historical period.
 The functional shift of plants and buildings can be seen as a manifestation of the transformation of social trend from frugality to luxury in the mid-to-late Ming Dynasty.
 In the early 16th century, Jiangnan gardens were primarily used for the daily life and literary gatherings of literati, while also accommodating self-sufficient agricultural production.
-The development of the commodity economy highlighted the social attributes of gardens as venues for social interaction, stimulating garden owners’ attention to the aesthetic functions of their gardens.
-This also led to a continuous change in the criteria by which Jiangnan literati evaluated “frugality” and “luxury”.
+The development of commodity economy highlighted the social attributes of gardens as venues for social interaction, stimulating garden owners’ attention to the aesthetic functions of their gardens.
+The transformation of Jiangnan gardens in the mid-16th century originats from the combined effects of social evolution and artistic development.
+In subsequent research, extending case studies to group surveys can help to macroscopically grasp the characteristics of Jiangnan gardens in the mid-to-late Ming Dynasty.

 [1] |